Course Outline

 - Bandwidth issues.
 Layered approach to measurement.

-- Latency: assessing end-to-end latency and visualization.
+- Latency: assessing end-to-end latency, visualization.

 - Lab exercises.

-(Wireshark) command-line tools:
+- (Wireshark) command-line tools:

-- tshark (terminal-based Wireshark), dumpcap, rawshark, tcpdump
+- tshark (terminal-based Wireshark) / dumpcap / rawshark, tcpdump

 - editcap, mergecap, capinfos, text2pcap.